 The start of a smooth shaping sequence for those “leaf shapes” on the machine

-The yarn used is an acrylic, so pressing helps to make the shapes lie flat.
-Once again, using wool or any other yarn with “memory” will result in considerable curl at side ant top and bottom of the knit piece, so that is a consideration in putting in the effort.
+The yarn used is acrylic, so pressing helps to make the shapes lie flat.
+Once again, using wool or any other yarn with “memory” will result in considerable curl at the side and at the top and bottom of the knit piece, so that is a consideration in putting in the effort.
 The more striping, the more yarn ends to weave in and row counts to watch.
 Using space-dyed or sock yarns may produce pleasing though unplanned stripe patterns in any of the shapes.
 My samples are not resolved final fabrics.
 There are many inspiring patterns available for purchase or at times free on the internet for hand knitting, usually in garter stitch as well as holding, resulting in a nearly square gauge, flat-lying knit.

-Taking it to garments: accessories are easiest, since gauge may not be significant.
+Taking it to garments: accessories are easiest, since the gauge may not be significant.
 Shawl shapes in HK are often knit on circular needles, without the constraint of the fixed number of needles on any particular model KM.
 Sometimes, with adjustments, the same shapes may be rotated sideways on the KM.
 Segment sizes may differ due to the resulting change in gauge.
 Sampling techniques and shapes in smaller versions help work out the kinks.

-Sources for inspiration: large scale shapes
+Sources for inspiration: large-scale shapes

 more details, varying concentration, and placement: free pattern